 - Then, When prompted to confirm deleting the authenticator app, choose Yes.
 When you delete the authenticator app, it is also deleted from your security information and is no longer visible on the Security details page.
 Your default method switches to a different one if the authenticator app is currently selected.

 - Then, Open the Authenticator app on your phone, go to Edit accounts, and then delete your work or school account.

-- Now, Your account is fully deleted from the authenticator app for password reset requests and two-factor verification.
+- Your account is entirely deleted from the authenticator app for password reset requests and two-factor verification.

 You can delete the app on your old phone after removing all your accounts from Authenticator.
-From that point on, the only device that can provide you with 2FA Codes is your new phone.
-And then you can move Microsoft Authenticator to new phone.
+From then on, your new phone is the only device that can provide you with 2FA Codes.
+And then, you can move Microsoft Authenticator to a new phone.

 Move Microsoft Authenticator To New Phone Without Old Phone

-You must get in touch with Microsoft Support if you no longer possess your old phone or if it was stolen, lost, or broken.
-When the virtual assistant asks if the responses are helpful or not, select “No” to have the choice of speaking to a natural person for assistance.
-Then, get your questions on how to transfer Microsoft Authenticator to a new phone without your old phone.
+You must contact Microsoft Support if you no longer possess your old phone or if it was stolen, lost, or broken.
+When the virtual assistant asks if the responses are helpful, select “No” to speak to a natural person for assistance.
+Then, get your questions on transferring Microsoft Authenticator to a new phone without your old phone.